Fertilising Your Houseplants: Everything You Need to Know

 That’s the amount and ratio of macronutrients.
 So in 5-5-5 there’s equal amounts of the three nutrients, but in lower quantities than 10-10-10.

-Worm castings are 1-0-0 but you use more than would with chemical fertilizer, because it stays in the soil.
+Worm castings are 1-0-0 but you use more than you would with chemical fertilizer, because it stays in the soil.

 That makes no sense, but think of it like this: the fertiliser is 10-10-10 but you use a tiny capful, and water it down a LOT.
 Then most of the water drains away from the plant pot.
 Whereas the worm castings is only 1-0-0, but you use a lot more (how much doesn’t really matter, I make a potting mix that’s about 10% worm castings) and it stays put.